 He remained clinical director until 2016, when he was appointed as divisional clinical director of the women and children’s division.

-Jonathan has been deeply involved in the Greater Manchester/North West Neonatal Network for many years and was clinical lead for the Network.
+Jonathan has been deeply involved in the Greater Manchester/North-West Neonatal Network for many years and was clinical lead for the Network.
 He also has a keen interest in teaching and training doctors and nurses.
 He teaches on courses for midwives and advanced neonatal nurse practitioners at Salford University and is an academic advisor and honorary senior lecturer in Manchester University Medical School.

-He is a firm believer in the importance of multi-disciplinary team working and looks forward to working with colleagues to further develop the Care Organisation, building on the excellent progress made over the last couple of years, and to working with colleagues in primary, community care and social services to further integrate health and social care services in Oldham.
+He's a firm believer in the importance of multi-disciplinary team working and looks forward to working with colleagues to further develop the Care Organisation, building on the excellent progress made over the last couple of years, and to working with colleagues in primary, community care and social services to further integrate health and social care services in Oldham.

 Karen started her nurse training in 1992 at Bolton General Hospital before going to work at Bolton Royal and then transferring to Hope Hospital in 1995.
-It was at Salford where she developed her love of surgical nursing and covered ENT, colorectal, urology, and general surgery, before moving to study midwifery at Salford University, working at Billinge Hospital.
+It was at Salford where she developed her love of surgical nursing and covered ENT, colorectal, urology and general surgery, before moving to study midwifery at Salford University, working at Billinge Hospital.

 She made a decision to go back into nursing and moved to Salford as an E grade in surgery.
 Over time she progressed to ward manager, matron, lead nurse and assistant director of nursing.
-In later years she worked as a divisional nurse director across all three divisions - neurosciences, surgery /tertiary medicine and integrated care, gaining a lot of knowledge and experience working across and within a system.
+In later years, she worked as a divisional nurse director across all three divisions - neurosciences, surgery/tertiary medicine and integrated care, gaining a lot of knowledge and experience working across and within a system.